jakelawlor/jakelawlor/README.md

-### hello!
+# hello!

 I'm Jake.

-I'm an ecological data scientist and data visualization enthusiast currently working towards my PhD at McGill University in Montreal, QC, Canada. 🍁
+I'm an ecological data scientist and data visualization enthusiast currently working towards my PhD at McGill University in Montréal, QC, Canada. 🍁

 Currently, I'm using data to understand how climate and climate change shape where species are, and where else they might go.